elerch/blog/content/posts/2025-06-26/how-i-work.md

 At home, I have a primary desktop I use, and a couple secondary desktops that are in use by other members of my family.
-One of these runs Windows for my son to run some games, and the others all run Linux.
+One of these runs Windows for my son to play some games, and the others all run Linux.
 I use the Windows desktop for games sometimes, though I'm starting to play games on Linux.
-My work laptop is a Mac that I use primarily for customer demos, testing, and bring it with me occasionally traveling for the same reasons.
+My work laptop is a Mac that I use primarily for customer demos, testing, and I bring it with me occasionally traveling for the same reasons.

 The rest of this post will primarily focus on Linux, although most of what I write will also apply to Mac.
-Theoretically other operating systems such as FreeBSD, but I haven't tested this, and my bootstrap script (more later), would definitely need changes.
+Theoretically my setup will work with other operating systems such as FreeBSD, but I haven't tested this, and my bootstrap script (more later), would definitely need changes.
 Philosophically, I try to stick to as much open source tooling as possible, and I value the ability to quickly get to a familiar environment, and update to my latest set of tools, with no surprises.
 Sticking to a combination of scripting and open source tools help immensely.
 However, for work, this isn't possible and as a result, I don't even try.
 Avoiding Outlook for instance is possible at Amazon, but it is too much work, and I couldn't realistically function without Word and PowerPoint in my role.
 My corporate workspace serves as a good partition, however, so I lean on that.
-To have as much portability/flexibility, I want to be able to have the same set of tools everywhere.
+To have maximum portability/flexibility, I want to be able to have the same set of tools everywhere.
 Sometimes that means over ssh, so over time I've become focused on CLI/TUI workflows.

 With this in mind, my general approach to using software is the following hierarchy, rated in order, so I will look for software starting at the top